iTwin/bis-schemas/Domains/2-DisciplinePhysical/Piping/PipeworkPhysical.remarks.md

 ### Pipe

-The length of a `Pipe` instance can be obtained by calculating the distance between the two `PipingPort`s that it owns, via their _LocalOrigin_ properties.
+The length of a `Pipe` instance can be obtained by calculating the distance between the two `PipingPort`s that it owns, via their _Origin_ properties.

 `Pipe`s must be contained in `PhysicalModel`s and optionally associated with its corresponding `PipingSystem` instance via a `PipingSystemGroupsPipingElements` relationship.